notsag-dev/hacking-tools-for-web-developers/README.md

 We, web developers, use cutting-edge web servers, well-known authentication frameworks and robust encryption libraries; and ensure all of them are up-to-date.
 We also issue [Let's encrypt](https://letsencrypt.org/) certificates in order to encrypt our traffic, and leverage cloud private networks with well-thought-out security policies.
 Not even mention the salted hashes for storing passwords, and a lot more besides, and many many more security measures.
 We think our applications are rock solid, as secure as they can be.
 But, are they?

+Well, not really...

 In this post I'm going to be walking you through five tools you can easily set up and run in order to check the security of your servers and web applications.
 Note that the examples listed below are executed against a vulnerable-on-purpose [Hack the Box](https://www.hackthebox.eu/) machine referenced by its IP address, but the URL of your site may be used instead.

 **Assumptions**: I assume you have basic command line understanding and are able to install these tools by yourselves.

 **Warning:** Some of the listed examples are very intrusive.
 Be sure to execute them against a local instance of the application or a test environment.

+**About the examples:** Even though the examples presented here are straightforward and self-contained, the order in which the tools are listed here is relevant, and if you are interested in executing an initial security assessment of your system would be enough to list and explain the results of these examples.

 ## Nmap
 https://github.com/nmap/nmap

-I discovered this great tool around 12 years ago, and it was mind-blowing to me that Ubuntu came with it installed out-of-the-box!
-At that point it was the most popular network mapping tool around, and it still holds that position today.
+I discovered this great tool around 12 years ago.
+I remember it was mind-blowing to me that Ubuntu came with it installed out-of-the-box given the nature of the app!
+At that point it was the most popular network mapping tool around, and incredibly it still holds that position today.
 It has many capabilities such as host discovery, port scanning, service and OS detection, vulnerability analysis, and more!

 Example:
 ```